 The highest implementation priority identified as part of the CWPP is to encourage County land managers and planners to take steps to reduce wildfire risk while achieving other land management goals.
-Considerations for wildfire risk, mitigation and response when codes are revised for areas in the WUI.
+Review for considerations for wildfire risk, mitigation and response when codes are revised for areas in the WUI.